 10. Choose Nourishing Hair Products

 Long hair needs special nourishment.
-Shampoos, conditioners, and styling products with chemicals can have adverse effects on the hair in the long run.
+Shampoos, conditioners, styling, and hair treatment products with chemicals can have adverse effects on the hair in the long run.
 Prolonged exposure to chemicals and their buildup is detrimental to your hair health.
 To avoid this, use mild, lightweight shampoos and conditioners to hydrate the hair.
 Also, use a heat protectant spray before blow drying or styling to create a barrier between the hair and heat styling tool.

 11. Maintain Proper Diet